 - Amended by the 9th Board of Directors at the 5th interim meeting on September 28, 2021.

 Article 1 (Purpose of enactment and applicable scope)

 The Ethical Corporate Management Best Practice Principles ("Principles") is enacted to assist Chunghwa Telecom Co., Ltd. and its affiliated institutions (hereinafter referred to as the “Company") to establish a corporate culture of ethical management and sound development.

-When engaging in commercial activities, directors, managers, employees of the Company or persons having substantial control over such companies (hereinafter referred to as the "Substantial Controllers") shall not directly or indirectly offer, promise to offer, request or accept any improper Benefits, nor commit unethical acts including breach of ethics, illegal acts, or breach of fiduciary duty (hereinafter referred to as the "Unethical Conduct") for purposes of acquiring or maintaining Benefits.
+When engaging in commercial activities, directors, managers, employees, and mandataries of the Company or persons having substantial control over the Company (hereinafter referred to as the "substantial controllers") shall not directly or indirectly offer, promise to offer, request or accept any improper benefits, nor commit unethical acts including breach of ethics, illegal acts, or breach of fiduciary duty (hereinafter referred to as the "unethical conduct") for purposes of acquiring or maintaining benefits.

 Article 4 (Legal compliance)

 The Company shall comply with the Company Act, Securities and Exchange Act, Business Accounting Act, Political Donations Act, Anti-Corruption Act, Government Procurement Act, Act on Recusal of Public Servants Due to Conflicts of Interest, TWSE/GTSM-listing related rules, or other laws or regulations regarding commercial activities, as the underlying basic premise to facilitate ethical corporate management.

 The Company shall abide by the operational philosophies of honesty, transparency and responsibility, base policies on the principle of good faith and obtain approval from the board of directors, and establish good corporate governance and risk control and management mechanism so as to create an operational environment for sustainable development.